The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ollie is the first dog food brand we know of to offer this service.
 Usually, it’s only bundled with insurance-related products, such as Lemonade Pet Insurance or Pawp.

-- Free vet telehealth access with every subscription
+• Free vet health screening with every subscription

 Ollie donates 1% of its profits to shelters and pet rescues across the United States.
 The company also recognized the losses caused by the COVID-19 pandemic and wanted to help relieve those burdens.
 The company: